• Skip to primary navigation

 Looking for an easy recipe your whole family will love?

 This cabbage and noodles recipe was passed down from my grandma.
-My family affectionately called her “Nanny”.
-Everything in Nanny’s kitchen was made with love.
+Affectionately, my family called her “Nanny”.
+And everything in Nanny’s kitchen was made with love.

-The recipe is also known as Kaposztás tészta (pronounced: kah-poe-stash tey-stah).
+So the recipe is also known as Kaposztás tészta (pronounced: kah-poe-stash tey-stah).
 That’s Hungarian for cabbage & noodles.
 Or kraut pletzlach in Yiddish.
-And my Polish friends might call it haluski.
+And my Polish, Slovakian, and Ukrainian friends might call it haluski.

 No matter what you call it, I call it delicious comfort food: caramelized onions and cabbage in lots of butter tossed with noodles (and love).